DreamCoder123/All-Interview-Question/README.md

 }
 The Spring will understand to find the corresponding validators by checking the @Valid annotation on the parameter.

+60. What are Spring Interceptors?
+Spring Interceptors are used to pre-handle and post-handle the web requests in Spring MVC which are handled by Spring Controllers.
+This can be achieved by the HandlerInterceptor interface.
+These handlers are used for manipulating the model attributes that are passed to the controllers or the views.
+The Spring handler interceptor can be registered for specific URL mappings so that it can intercept only those requests.
+The custom handler interceptor must implement the HandlerInterceptor interface that has 3 callback methods that can be implemented:

+preHandle()
+postHandle()
+afterCompletion()
+The only problem with this interface is that all the methods of this interface need to be implemented irrespective of its requirements.
+This can be avoided if our handler class extends the HandlerInterceptorAdapter class that internally implements the HandlerInterceptor interface and provides default blank implementations.

+61. Is there any need to keepspring-mvc.jar on the classpath or is it already present as part of spring-core?
+The spring-mv.jar does not belong to the spring-core.
+This means that the jar has to be included in the project’s classpath if we have to use the Spring MVC framework in our project.
+For Java applications, the spring-mvc.jar is placed inside /WEB-INF/lib folder.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features